-Next door, you can see the MSU Library, which is one of the busiest buildings on campus.
-The library features expanded hours, often remaining open until 2 AM during the semester, an innovative learning studio, which includes iPads, projectors, and large monitors available to all students, and a full-service coffee shop.
+To the southeast, you can see the MSU Library, which is one of the busiest buildings on campus.
+The library features expanded hours, often remaining open until 2 AM during the semester, an innovative learning studio, which includes iPads, projectors, and large monitors available to all students, and a full service coffee shop.